15 Central Park West: Apartments

-The building contains 202 apartments.
-The Tower includes 134 apartments while the House contains the remaining 68 apartments.
-Each section has two elevator cores, which each originally served no more than two apartments per floor.
-This allowed each apartment to have exposures on at least two elevations.
+The building contains either 201 or 202 apartments.
+The Tower contains about two-thirds of the apartments, while the other one-third are in the House.
+Each section has two elevator cores, which each originally served no more than two apartments per floor, although some apartments have since been combined.
+The arrangement of the elevator cores allows each apartment to have exposures on at least two elevations.
 Each unit has one to eight bedrooms.
-The average apartment covered 2,800 ft2.
+When the building opened, the average apartment covered 2,800 ft2.
 Almost all rooms have an open view and layouts that borrow heavily from common 1920s and 1930s architectural styles, such as Art Deco.
-The secondary bedrooms of each apartment had a flexible layout and could be converted into another type of room, such as a study.
+The secondary bedrooms of each apartment have a flexible layout and could be converted into another type of room, such as a study.
 The ceilings of the smaller apartments measure 10 ft high, but many rooms have taller ceilings.
 Some of the penthouses have ceilings measuring up to 14 ft high.
-Floor 9 (actually the sixth story) of the Tower contains four apartments, each with large terraces above the retail podium on Broadway.
+Floor 9 (physically the sixth story) of the Tower contains four apartments, each with large terraces above the retail podium on Broadway.

 In the original condominium offering, the largest residence covered 6600 ft2.
-This residence, on the 19th floor of the House, had an entrance hall with a skylight, as well as a three-sided terrace.
+This residence, on the 19th floor of the House, has an entrance hall with a skylight, as well as a three-sided terrace.
 Mica Ertegun redecorated the unit in materials such as mahogany, onyx, and plaster; the apartment's roof contains wind, moisture, and temperature sensors.
 Before the building opened, the Zeckendorfs combined two apartments to create a 10500 ft2 unit on floor 39 of the Tower (physically the 31st story).
 The eight-bedroom unit contains a library, a private screening room measuring 26 by 16 ft, and private yoga and massage rooms.

 The lower levels also contain 27 or 29 studio apartments for tenants' live-in servants.
 These units originally cost $650,000 to $1.74 million, though they could only be purchased along with an apartment; some of these apartments were sold for more than $2 million.
 One such studio is apartment 6H, formerly owned by banker Sanford I. Weill, who sold it for $5.34 million in 2017.
 It contains a private bedroom, two closets, a bathroom with a tub, a kitchen with a bar, and a private terrace.